 This resource section is devoted to providing a comprehensive view of front to back vertebral misalignment abnormalities in the backbone.

-The majority of people with this spinal condition might suffer a significant nocebo effect upon diagnosis, particularly when their doctor really makes them worry about the long-term implications of the abnormality.
+The majority of people with spinal misalignment conditions might suffer a significant nocebo effect upon diagnosis, particularly when their doctor really makes them worry about the long-term implications of the abnormality.

 Learn more about lower back pain which is enacted by lumbar vertebral misalignment.